 About size: Geraniums can be any size from groundcover to over a metre tall; some varieties look stunning cascading out of hanging baskets.
 It really depends on what plant you chose.

 About healthy plants: Geraniums are generally hardy and trouble free.
 But make sure stems are unbroken and there are no dead leaves on the plant.
 In certain regions Geraniums can suffer from rust and grey mould caused by moisture build-up.
-However, that being said most of these issues can easily be addressed with pruning, watering, and the occasional spray.
+However most of these issues can be addressed with a few techniques.
+These include pruning, watering, and the occasional spray.

 How to Plant your Geranium

 Now that you’ve chosen your Geranium, it’s time to find the right spot for it and make sure position, soil, sunlight, and temperature are right for your choice.
-It’s always best to follow the instructions on the label – each variety is a bit different after all – but here are some general guidelines that will get you started on the right track:
+It’s always best to follow the instructions on the label.
+Each variety is a bit different after all.
+However here are some general guidelines that will get you started on the right track:

 About soil: Choose a well-draining, high quality potting mix if you decide to pop your plant in a basket or a pot; Geraniums don’t like their ‘feet’ to be soggy.
 If your geranium will get a spot in the garden, make sure you add plenty of compost; especially if you’re dealing with clay soil.
 A good way to improve drainage outdoors is to mount the soil before planting.